Small business inventory tracking has become more important than ever

 More on the Traceability Feature can be found here.

-You’ve seen some examples of what inventory tracking software can do.
-Now it’s time to see what Acctivate can do for your small business.
+You’ve seen some examples of what small business inventory tracking software can do.
+Now it’s time to see what Acctivate can do for your business.

 Inventory tracking software for small business provides the critical data and insight necessary for polished operations through visibility into inventory on both an overall and the product level.
 Software allows your business to track critical inventory information and keeps all of this data easily accessible.